biofects/google-pyrainbird/README.md

+[!IMPORTANT]  This application is no longer Supported.
+I have since moved to another controller.

 ### Google-pyRainbird

 Allow voice control of Rainbird Sprinkler Wifi.
 This will allow you to start a program and stop the irrigation.